-PBus and GPI Output functionality (communications) can be enabled and disabled by an operator from the Devices, PBus and GPI Enables menu (Figure 144).
-When items are disabled on this menu, EMEM or Macro programmed PBus and GPI Output triggers will be inactive when the EMEM or Macro is run.
+PBus and GPI Output functionality (communications) can be enabled and disabled by an operator from the Devices, PBus and GPI Enables menu.
+This menu has two tabs, one for PBus (Figure 146), and the other for GPIs (Figure 147).
+When items are disabled on these menus, EMEM or Macro programmed PBus and GPI Output triggers will be inactive when the EMEM or Macro is run.

-Figure 144.
-PBus and GPI Enables Menu
+Figure 146.
+PBus and GPI Enables Menu, PBus Tab